 Negotiators for six opposition parties took part in first government-sponsored reconciliation talks since July 2011.

-Hussain al-Jaziri, 16, was reportedly killed during a protest in al-Daih, a village west of the capital Manama.
+Hussain al-Jaziri, 16, was reportedly killed by shotgun fire during a protest in Al-Daih, a village west of the capital Manama.
 Witnesses said that he was shot at close range.

 New ‘national dialogue’